 - Drain the oil.

 - In the same pan, add both oil and butter.

-- Then add shahi jeera, cinnamon, cloves, bay leaves, black cardamom, Serrano peppers.
+- Then add shahi jeera, cinnamon, cloves, black cardamom, Serrano peppers.

 - Fry till these ingredients become golden brown.

-- Add green chilies and mint leaves.
-Again saute for few seconds.
+- Add mint leaves and continue to saute for few more seconds.

 - Now add 2 cups of water along with salt.